Rustastic/RustasticDrone/README.md

 The `Rustastic Drone` is a software-defined drone specifically designed for operating within a distributed network simulation.
 It was developed as a project for the 2024 Advanced Programming course at the [University of Trento](https://www.unitn.it/).

 # Features
-## Basic
+## Core Features
-The Rustastic Drone aims to the **protocol perfection**: we meticulously developed and refined every aspect of the protocol to ensure seamless communication and operation.
+The Rustastic Drone aims for **protocol perfection**: every aspect of the protocol has been meticulously developed and refined to ensure seamless communication and flawless operation.

 ## Testing
-The Rustastic Drone undergoes **extensive testing**, in fact every feature and function is rigorously tested to guarantee robustness and performance under all conditions.
-We are also careful to cover, in our tests, every **edge-case** that comes to mind: we’ve implemented numerous tests to cover even the rarest edge cases, leaving no room for unexpected behavior.
-We are committed to adding even more tests to ensure that nothing ever goes wrong with our drones.
+The Rustastic Drone undergoes **extensive testing** to ensure robustness and performance under all conditions.
+Every feature and function is rigorously evaluated, covering both common and rare edge cases.
+Our comprehensive suite of tests leaves no room for unexpected behavior, and we are continually expanding our test coverage to guarantee reliability.

 ## Debugging
-An important feature of the Rustastic Drone that was implement to make the user experience as **user-friendly** as possible, is the debug.
-Our code is packed with debug statements to provide clear and detailed information about exactly what happened and in what order.
-We also decided to **color these debug logs**: errors and actions are highlighted in different colors, making them easy to spot in the terminal.
-You won’t need to comb through every line in the CLI to understand what went wrong.
-We also use the `log` crate ([link](https://docs.rs/log/latest/log/)) so that if the user plans to implement a logger the experience is going to be seamless
+To enhance user experience, Rustastic Drone includes a powerful **debugging system**:
+- Debug logs provide clear, detailed information about events and their sequence.
+- Errors and actions are highlighted in distinct colors, making logs easy to read in the terminal.
+- Integrated with the `log` crate ([documentation](https://docs.rs/log/latest/log/)) for seamless compatibility with custom loggers.

+These features make debugging intuitive and efficient, reducing the time needed to diagnose and resolve issues.

-To summarize the `Rustastic Drone` is **Simply Fantastic** because it stands out with its reliability, precision, and smart design.
+In summary, the `Rustastic Drone` is **Simply Fantastic** because it stands out for its reliability, precision, and smart design.

 # Buffer
-Our drone uses an efficient `Packet Buffer` to handle dropped fragments.
-This buffer is implemented as a `HashMap` combined with a `priority queue`, which stores recently received fragments using a session ID and fragment index as keys.
+The drone leverages an efficient `Packet Buffer` to handle dropped fragments.
+This buffer combines a `HashMap` with a `priority queue`, storing recently received fragments indexed by session ID and fragment number.

-When a NACK is received:
-1. The drone checks if the corresponding fragment is stored in the buffer.
+### Buffer Operation:
+1. Upon receiving a NACK:
-2. If the fragment is found, it is immediately retransmitted without requiring a full request from the client.
+   - If the fragment is in the buffer, it is immediately retransmitted.
-3. If the fragment is not found, the NACK is forwarded back to the previous node, and the retransmission must restart from the original source.
+   - If not, the NACK is forwarded to the previous node, restarting the retransmission process from the original source.
-4. You can **choose the dimension of the buffer**
+2. The buffer size can be configured to meet specific requirements.

-This approach minimizes delays and network congestion caused by redundant retransmissions.
+This approach minimizes delays and reduces network congestion caused by redundant retransmissions.

 ## Why Our Buffer Matters
-Efficient packet handling is crucial in drone networks where delays or dropped packets can disrupt communication.
+Efficient packet handling is critical in drone networks where delays or packet loss can disrupt communication.
 Our buffer system ensures:
-* Faster retransmissions.
+- Faster retransmissions.
-* Lower congestion.
+- Reduced congestion.
-* Greater reliability in challenging environments.
+- Greater reliability in challenging environments.

-Whether in simulations or real-world applications, our buffer technology makes the drone network faster, smarter, and more resilient.
+Whether in simulations or real-world applications, our buffer technology makes drone networks faster, smarter, and more resilient.

 ## Statistics
 <div align="center">